shafay07/HackerRankChallenges/README.md

 # HackerRankChallenges
-I collaboratively solve programming challenges from HackerRank with my brother from another mother @Tamseel476.
+I collaboratively solve programming challenges from HackerRank with with my friend @Tamseel476.